1.1 Who should read this practice note?

 - You will provide all documentation required to complete the transaction in a timely manner.

-- You will safeguard any documents that are likely to be required for discovery.
+- You will safeguard any documents that are likely to be required for disclosure.

 3.3.2 Contact details

-You should inform the client, in writing, of the name and status of the person dealing with their matter and the name and status of the person responsible for the overall supervision of the matter.
+You should inform the client, in writing, of the name and status of the person dealing with their matter and the name and status of the person responsible for the overall supervision of the matter (IB 1.3).